jamietre/SharpLinter/README.md

     sectiontitle*/

-Anything found between these constructs will be ignored.
+Anything else in the file that is not found between these constructs will be ignored.
 Valid section names are jslint, global, exclude, and sharplinter.
 An example:

     // set global options